spym10111/FPLanalysis/README.md

 First GW:
 Last GW:
 ```
 The results that the program provides after that stage correspond to that particular period and might not be useful as a whole.
 You can use its different functionalities according to your preferences.
-The suggestions the follow are based on our experience using FPL Analysis up to this point.
+The suggestions that follow are based on our experience using FPL Analysis up to this point.

 ### Suggestions